salman-sk91/PB_PlaywrightUI/README.md

 How the Framework works?

 Its a Modular Test Driven Framework, all the test scenarios use '@Test' annotation of TestNG in their respective test files.
-The Browser is initialized at the beggining of each Test file and destroyed at the completion of Test.
+The Browser is initialized at the beginning of each Test file and destroyed at the completion of Test.

 Using the Page Object Model to keep all Page Object locators/Web Elements in a separate files for easy maintenance.
 The default execution happens on chromium browser in headless: false
 To switch between actual headless and non-headless run change the parameter \<parameter name="headlessMode" value="false"/> in testNg.xml file.